1. Home

 • Do the same types of mold grow on all types of bread?

-• Does light effect the rate at which foods spoil?
+• Does light affect the rate at which foods spoil?

 • Do foods containing preservatives really stay fresh longer than foods without them?